 But why deterrence?
 Can’t the council simply take the foxes away?

 Foxes are not and never have been classified as ‘vermin’, so local authorities have no legal obligation to act against them.
 They are also well aware there is little point.
 Private “pest controllers’ who offer such a service omit to inform you there is no such thing as a vacant territory.
-Remove one fox and another will take over the territory within weeks.
+Remove one fox and another will take over the territory within weeks and all you’ve achieved is a less heavy wallet!

 If you want to get your own way with foxes, forget about old fashioned ‘pest control’.
 Deterrence is cheaper, more effective and more humane.

-For more information call our Fox Deterrence Helpline on 01892 826222.
-For a free general information leaflet or for our book, “Unearthing the Urban Fox” (price £7.95), please call our Admin Office on 01892 824111. email firstname.lastname@example.org or see our online shop.
 To discuss on-site, call-out consultancy services call Fox-a-Gon on 0208 925 9639 or www.fox-a-gon.co.uk who, in addition to household garden work, are specialists in fox proofing large areas such as schools.
-Humane Urban Wildlife Deterrence carry out small garden service call-outs but may be able to provide limited verbal advice on 01732 357355 and email@example.com.
+Humane Urban Wildlife Deterrence carry out small garden service call-outs but are prepared to offer limited verbal advice on 01732 357355 and email@example.com.
 And for those who prefer a DIY option, Foxolutions stock and provide the most effective deterrents and may be reached on 0844 804 0630 and www.foxolutions.co.uk.